Latest on COVID-19 Pandemic

 Antiviral Pills

-FDA regulators have authorized two antiviral medications to treat covid-19, one from Pfizer and a second from Merck.
+FDA regulators authorized two antiviral medications to treat covid-19, one from Pfizer and a second from Merck.
 Both the Paxlovid pill from Pfizer and Merck’s Molnupiravir are considered useful tools in the fight against the coronavirus.
 In order to be effective, however, they must be given very early in an infection.

-Reports of Rebound Effect
+Rebound Effect

 Reports of a rebound effect from some people who have used an antiviral medication have generated a closer look at the specifics of its use, according to a story from NPR.
 READ MORE about the rebound effect.